 - If you are studying abroad with other students, exchange contact information with them so that you can keep in touch with other people and let them know your whereabouts if you do venture out alone.

 - Be protective of your documents such as your passport and identification.
 Make copies of your passport and other important documents and keep them in a secure place in case you need to replace them.

-Prepare for your new adventure by adhering to these study abroad tips so you can keep yourself safe and truly enjoy studying abroad.
+Prepare for your new adventure by adhering to these study abroad tips so you can keep yourself safe and truly enjoy your travels.

 ADT News and Tips